When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 Character.

 Patients often cannot evaluate the technical details of dental work.
-What they can evaluate is how they

-feel during the process.
+What they can evaluate is how they feel during the process.

-Were their questions answered?
 Did they understand their options?
-Did they feel comfortable asking

-Dr. Shantall Di Loreto often explains it this way.
+Dr. Shantall Di Loreto often explains it this way:

 “Skill matters.
 But temperament is what makes patients feel safe.
-You can be technically excellent and
+You can be technically excellent and still make someone feel like everything is moving too quickly.”

 That philosophy shapes how care is delivered in our office.

-When patients feel calm and informed, they make better long term decisions about their health
+When patients feel calm and informed, they make better long-term decisions about their health.

 Access Creates Peace of Mind